We are working to identify a fault that is affecting around 220 customers in Gidgegannup, Parkerville, Brigadoon, Red Hill and Baskerville.

 We understand the frustration and inconvenience this may cause to residents in the area, considering the expected high temperatures forecasted.

 For those experiencing long delays in getting power restored please lodge a claim.

 We also encourage customers to follow the advice of the Department of Health.

-For outage updates, keep checking our power outage map.
+For outage updates, keep visiting our power outages checker.